CiscoDevNet/eve2cml/README.md

 If you encounter any issues with the converter then please open a issue in the [GitHub issue tracker](https://github.com/CiscoDevNet/eve2cml/issues).

+#### IOL interfaces

+There's a known issue with the maximum number of interfaces defined in the shipping node definitions for IOL and IOL-L2.
+As for the released version of CML 2.7.0, the maximum number of interfaces is 16.
+If you have topologies which use more interfaces (`Ethernet4/0` and up) then you need to add the additional interfaces to the node definition in CML (Tools -> Node and image definitions -> IOL / IOL-L2).
+In the interface section, add the required interfaces and name them properly.
+Don't forget to click "Update" at the bottom when done.

+This is likely fixed in the 2.7.1 release, once available.

+The converter has now 32 interfaces defined in the mapper (`Ethernet0/0` to `Ethernet7/3`).

 #### Known issues

 There's a few things which are known to cause issues.
 Some of them might be addressable by code changes in the converter and/or changes on the CML side of things.
 And some might just not be possible at all.

 - Rotation of annotation only works for text.
 Ellipses and rectangles don't support rotation on the CML side of things.
 To be addressed in a future CML release
 - Text objects in EVE can have a background color.
 The converter adds additional rectangles behind the text object in CML.
 It "guesses" the size of these rectangles.
 Those guesses are inaccurate.